shakilmith/documentaion/jpa/creating-our-first-jpa-application/index.md

 Here you can see, we configure the entity class name Person with it's specific location.

 Here, persistence-unit is the root component and the persistence-unit name must be same EntityManagerFactory name what you have used in PersonPersistent class (Look over in step 8).
 Then, inside **properties** component we provide our database information.
-JDBC dirver name, database url, user-name and password.
-Alos we use hibernate specific mappings like hibernate.hbm2ddl.auto .
+JDBC driver name, database url, user-name and password.
+Also we use hibernate specific mappings like hibernate.hbm2ddl.auto.

 Note: hibernate.hbm2ddl.auto contains 4 possible values.
-   - create: create the schema (means create tables with data) and erase the previous data if it finds.
+   - create: create the schema (means create tables with data) and erase the previous data if it finds any.
    - create-drop: create the schema and drop when the application is stopped.
-   - update: update the schema or table, but if you have asoociation/linking with other tables like 2 table shares data with each other, you probally get error as your application then says, duplicate entry key '1/2/3..' for key 'related table details'...
+   - update: update the schema or table, but if you have association/linking with other tables (by using OneToOne or OneToMany etc.) like 2 table shares data with each other, you probably get error as your application then says, duplicate entry key '1/2/3..' for key 'related table details'...
    - validate: validate the schema, no changes will be generated in database.

 Okay then.
 Now it is our final step.

 10. Open or go to your PersonPersistent.class and run the application.